forexsnyder/Flashcards/README.md

 <br>

 ## MVP
-A website users can login to make flashcards, or study someone else's set.
-Users can also expand an exisiting set.
+A responsive website users can login to make flashcards, or study someone else's set.
+Users can also add-to an exisiting set .
 Ask questions/answer community questions about specific each flash card.
+They will be able to manage their profile.